raregamer/100-days-of-code/log.md

                    I happen to really like this functional programming section in Free Code Camp, since it has been allowing me to work a lot of with JSON and array manipulations.
 I hope to be done in the next day or two.
 It depends how long each questions will take some are a breeze some take 30 minutes.
 So we will see.

+### Day 77: Dec.
+23, Sunday 2018
+**Today’s Progress**:
+                       I am still finishing up on the “Functional Programming” section on #FreeCodeCamp.
+I keep getting caught up on the regex delimiters I need to use amongst a few other problems I am not fluent in yet.
+**Thoughts**
+	It is hard to get fluent/familiar with certain tools, like REGEX or certain methods.
+I understand them, but I do have to keep going back to resources such as the MDN and blogs to refresh my memory often.
+I know what I need to use which I think is half the battle, but I am not building anything enough to keep it fluent yet.

+### Day 78: Dec.
+24, Monday 2018
+**Today’s Progress**:
+                       Today I finished the “Functional Programming” section on #FreeCodeCamp.
+I also started the “Intermediate Algorithm” section.
+**Thoughts**
+	Well as usual on the first algorithm question, my approach is different than the provided solutions.
+Technically they are the same in thought process and concept to a solution, but I didn’t use the Math class.
+Anyhow onwards I go.

+### Day 79: Dec.
+25, Tuesday 2018

+**Today’s Progress**:

+I am working through the advanced “Intermediate Algorithm” section on #FCC.
+I did get stuck on the “Seek and Destroy” problem.

+**Thoughts**

+I had to stop coding in the middle of the Intermediate Algorithm Scripting: Seek and Destroy question.
+This isn’t something I like to do, but I don’t have much time to code currently, being I am on vacation.
+I did look at the hints and am reading a little more on how arguments work in JavaScript.
+It looks like it kind of takes all items passed through the one parameter as one whole unit.
+Pretty interesting, so I was reading up on how that works.
+Then I will most likely split it up and compare, but for now I am just learning more about how arguments work in JavaScript and the .call function.

+### Day 80: Dec.
+26, Wednesday 2018

+**Today’s Progress**

+Working on the “Wherefore art thou” algorithm on #FreeCodeCamp.

+**Thoughts**

+The algorithm questions have definitely ramped up in difficulty, so they are taking me a little longer to get through.

+### Day 81: Dec.
+27, Thursday 2018

+**Today’s Progress**

+At this point I barely got in 40 minutes.
+I am still working on the “Wherefore art thou” algorithm.
+I wanted to get the write up out of the way.
+Though I will get at least 20 more minutes in before sleep, or more.

+**Thoughts**

+I am exhausted, I am trying to do way too many things these days.
+Next week it should calm down a little and allow me more time and focus to code.

+### Day 82: Dec.
+28, Friday 2018

+**Today’s Progress**

+I am still working on the “Wherefore art thou” algorithm. *SIGH*

+**Thoughts**

+It’s not going well.